Kenyon Wright: Later life and death

-In 2008 Wright retired from working as a priest and returned to live in the Midlands.
+In 2008, Canon Wright retired from working as a priest and returned to live in the English Midlands.
 He died at his home in Stratford-upon-Avon on 11 January 2017 at the age of 84.

 Memorial services were held in Coventry Cathedral on 3 March 2017 and at St Mary's Episcopal Cathedral, Edinburgh, on 10 March 2017.

 Awards and honours

 Wright was made a Commander of the Order of the British Empire (CBE) in the 1999 Birthday Honours for services to constitutional reform and devolution in Scotland.

 He was a Fellow of the Scottish Council for Development and Industry.